wu-web-camp/tiew-next/README.md

 # Trip Planner (Minimal Travel UI)

 A minimal, relaxed travel planning app built with Next.js and Tailwind CSS.
-Users can plan trips, view their saved trips, and enjoy a clean, modern, travel-inspired interface with a beautiful custom red theme (#A54141) and theme switching functionality.
+Users can plan trips, view their saved trips, and enjoy a clean, modern, travel-inspired interface with theme switching and active navigation.

 ## Features